INTRODUCING THE TEAM

 The Wider Curriculum

 We use a cross-curricular approach to enhance the learning experience for the children.
-In Year 4, there are many exciting Science topics that the children enjoy studying, such as: food chains, sound, electricity, and gases.
+In Year 4, there are many exciting Science topics that the children enjoy studying, such as: food chains, electricity, and states of matter.
 Fun and engaging History topics, such as the Anglo-Saxons, the Vikings and Ancient Egypt, are also taught through an enquiry approach that often fire the imagination of the children.
-Throughout the year, the children will also develop their speaking and listening skills by participating in a range of performances, including a Christmas production, the Easter Service, and a Class Assembly.
+Throughout the year, the children will also develop their speaking and listening skills by participating in a range of performances, including an Easter Play in the local Church.
 Furthermore, the children are encouraged to become physically active and are taught to lead healthy lives.
 They learn about dance, gymnastics and team games.
 The children also learn how to swim competently and confidently over a distance of at least 25 metres.
-Participating in sporting activities enables the children to become physically confident in a way that supports their mental wellbeing and fitness.
-In addition to weekly PE sessions, the children have the opportunity to engage in competitive sporting events with other local schools.
-During these events, the children enjoy communicating, collaborating and competing with each other, taking pride in their achievements.
-Sporting events help build character and embed values of fairness and respect.

 Moving from pencil to pen